UCSD-E4E/ASM-rpi-node/README.md

 # ASM-rpi-node
 Aye-Aye Sleep Monitoring Project Raspberry Pi Node

+This project is currently inactive.
+If you are interested in contributing to this project, please contact Engineers for Exploration at e4e@ucsd.edu.

 ## Installation on a Raspberry Pi
 1. Install RaspiOS on the Raspberry Pi's SD card.
 2. Create the proper `wpa_supplicant.conf` file in the SD Card's boot partition.